samallenonline/CS3300-003-Kigo/kigo-documentation/README.md

 ## Guidance for Future Developers

 **Extending Frontend Functionality:**
-Add new pages or features by creating components in src.
+- Add new pages or features by creating components in src.
-Follow the routing structure defined in App.js for navigation.
+- Follow the routing structure defined in App.js for navigation.

 **Adding New APIs:**
-Define new backend routes in index.js and use the child_process module to integrate with external APIs or JAR files.
+- Define new backend routes in index.js and use the child_process module to integrate with external APIs or JAR files.
-Ensure that error handling is implemented for API calls.
+- Ensure that error handling is implemented for API calls.
+- Refer to the API documentation to ensure effective implementation and facilitate troubleshooting.

 **Improving Lyric Processing:**
-Enhance the SyllableCounter algorithm in kigokelly for better accuracy.
+- Enhance the SyllableCounter algorithm in kigokelly for better accuracy.
-Add tests for edge cases in testingSyllableCounter.java.
+- Add tests for edge cases in testingSyllableCounter.java.

 **Implementing Error Handling:**
-Add detailed error messages for scenarios where APIs fail to return data.
+- Add detailed error messages for scenarios where APIs fail to return data.
-Ensure that the frontend displays meaningful feedback to users during errors.
+- Ensure that the frontend displays meaningful feedback to users during errors.

 ## Troubleshooting

-- **Node.js or backend issues:**
+**Node.js or backend issues:**

-Ensure all dependencies are installed (npm install) and that the Node.js server is running (node index.js).
+- Ensure all dependencies are installed (npm install) and that the Node.js server is running (node index.js).

-- **Spotify authentication issues:**
+**Spotify authentication issues:**

-Ensure the Spotify Developer app's Redirect URI is set to: http://localhost:3000/callback.
+- Ensure the Spotify Developer app's Redirect URI is set to: http://localhost:3000/callback.

-- **JAR file not found:**
+**JAR file not found:**

-Ensure the compiled JAR files are located in the /libs folder of the kigo project.
+- Ensure the compiled JAR files are located in the /libs folder of the kigo project.

 ## Contributing
 Please read CONTRIBUTING.md for details on our code of conduct and the process for submitting pull requests.